magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ```

 > NOTE 3: after I wrote the [previous tutorial][1], I decided to move
-> and rename the `def.clj` file containing the `valip` macros to a
+> the `def.clj` file containing the `valip` macros to a more
-> more conventional place and rename it as `macros.clj`.
-You could do
+> conventional place and rename it as `macros.clj`.
+You could do the
-> the same thing as a very simple exercise.
+> same thing as a very simple exercise.

 This is because we did not chain the `target` task after the `pom`
 one.
 Before the `2.5.5.` release, `boot` did not have a `target` task.